-We encourage all schools to host virtual events where they can speak directly with families.
-Hosting a virtual event offers potential applicants a way to hear directly from you and to have their questions answered immediately.
+We encourage all schools to host virtual events—and, if possible, in-person events—where they can speak directly with families.
+Hosting live events offers potential applicants a way to hear directly from you and to have their questions answered immediately.
 It’s also a chance for you to tell your school’s story and shape the narrative about it.
 You can give a presentation that entices families to learn more, offer a chance for families to ask questions, and start building trust with them so they’ll want to apply!

-When you schedule a virtual event, add it to your school website and send us a link to the web page where you showcase your school’s admissions information so we can share it with families on your MySchools page:
+When you schedule a virtual or in-person event, add it to your school website.
+As a reminder, send us a link to the web page where you showcase your school’s admissions information, including events, so we can share it with families on your MySchools page:

 Before the Event

-In order to host a virtual event, you’ll need to organize almost everything ahead of time.
+As with an in-person event, you’ll need to organize almost everything ahead of time for a virtual event.

 Choose a Virtual Platform